lourw/career-advising/README.md

 * [example 1](https://github.com/pittcsc/Summer2022-Internships)
 * [example 2](https://github.com/ChrisDryden/Canadian-Tech-Internships-Summer-2022)

+**⭐ AppTrack**
+This [application](https://apptrack.tech/) links to a Github repo for internships and new grad applications.
+It will send you an email everytime the repo is updated with new jobs.
+Make sure to subscribe with your email!

 * 🧠 Tip: There.
 Is.
 So.
 Much.
 Good.
 Stuff.
 On.
 Github.
 If you have a question about hiring timelines, what companies are hiring, see if you can google search a github repo where someone has already collected that information.

 **Discord**: search for discord channels for prospective applicants of different companies, or communities of cs-students.